Skip to content

 Remediation🔗

-In general, you should avoid setting GITHUB_ENV within workflows that are attacker-triggered, like pull_request_target.
+In general, you should avoid modifying GITHUB_ENV and GITHUB_PATH within sensitive workflows that are attacker-triggered, like pull_request_target.

 If you need to pass state between steps, consider using GITHUB_OUTPUT instead.